Home / Blog / Chrome Tab Limit

 For tabs that are currently open, Chrome's Memory Saver can deactivate inactive tabs when it can.
 Pair that with save-and-close for inactive groups, and Chrome stays usable without pretending there is one magic tab number for every device.

 Obsessing over a specific tab number misses the point.
 Keep your active working set small and your saved collection large.
-A Chromebook that feels fine with 12 tabs and a workstation that feels fine with 80 tabs need the same habit: do not keep tabs loaded that you are not using right now.
+A Chromebook that feels fine with 12 tabs and a workstation that feels fine with 80 tabs need the same habit: close the tabs you are not using right now.

 Save your tab groups.
 Close what you are not using.
 Restore on demand.
-That turns Chrome's practical tab limit from a daily annoyance into something you can manage.
-For detailed memory steps, see our guide on reducing Chrome memory without losing tabs.
-For broader performance tips, check our Chrome speed optimization guide.
+That makes Chrome's practical tab limit manageable instead of annoying.
+For memory steps, see our guide on reducing Chrome memory without losing tabs.
+If Chrome keeps crashing, use the dedicated steps in How to Stop Chrome From Crashing.

 What is the Chrome tab limit?

-Google's Chrome and Chromebook help pages explain how to open and manage tabs, but they do not publish a fixed maximum tab count.
-The practical limit depends on available memory, page weight, extensions, downloads, video calls, and other apps running on the same device.
+Chrome does not publish a fixed maximum tab count.
+The practical limit depends on available memory, page weight, extensions, downloads, active media, and other apps running on the same device.

 How many tabs can you have on a Chromebook?